 N3OX 3m Flex Vertical, a Short, Frequency Agile Vertical

 In addition to describing a small antenna that works well, I want to provide reproducible evidence that it works well and demonstrate some meaningful measurements done with equipment you might already have.
 It's easy to be over-awed by the equipment and procedure that goes into a good, controlled experiment like N6LF's series of ground radial experiments.
-Someday I'd like to have a vector network analyzer to do this sort of thing.
-It would speed things along a bit.
-But a lot of what's important to a good study like N6LF's is the procedure, and good procedure only requires time and practice.
+It's nice to have a vector network analyzer to do this sort of thing.
+It would speed things along.
+But a lot of what's important to a good study like N6LF's is the procedure as much as the tools, and good procedure only requires time and practice.
 The measurements I did are the kind of thing that anyone can do with a litle setup if they'd like to satisfy their skepticism about a new design.
 With a little care (and healthy self-skepticism so you don't fool yourself), they're vastly more precise than trying to assess an antenna over the air.
 If you are set up to do measurements, it means you can modify and redesign the antenna and still remain confident that it's working well.

 What to build?

 So, fine.
 I've decided that I need a pretty small antenna, and that I want some kind of straightforward, reliable design.
 But WHAT can I build?
 There is ample good information out there on how to make good small antennas, in books and even on the web.
 There are pages that have fairly general advice with solid engineering analysis on how to build good small loaded antennas, like some of the pages on W8JI's Website.
 There is a fair amount of specific construction information for certain types of antennas, like the very popular magnetic loop out there.
 AA5TB's Website is a great jumping off point for that.

 If you stick to technically accurate sites and books and study the general principles of electrically small antennas, you'll know that there is a fundamental tradeoff among three things: